hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/03_DEG_getting_started.md

 	dds <- estimateSizeFactors(dds)

 By assiging the results back to the `dds` object we are filling in the slots of the `DESeqDataSet` object with the appropriate information.
+We can take a look at the normalization factor applied to each sample using:

+	sizeFactors(dds)

 Now, to retrieve the normalized counts matrix from `dds`, we use the `counts()` function and add the argument `normalized=TRUE`.

 	normalized_counts <- counts(dds, normalized=TRUE)